hch-wang/hch-wang.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-I am a PhD student at [Soft Matter Group, DAMTP, University of Cambridge](https://www.damtp.cam.ac.uk/research/softmatter). conducting my research under the supervision of [Prof. Ronojoy Adhikari](https://www.maths.cam.ac.uk/person/ra413) and
-[Prof. Michael Cates](https://www.maths.cam.ac.uk/person/mec22) on morphology and phase separation in soft matter physics.
+I am a PhD student at [Soft Matter Group, DAMTP, University of Cambridge](https://www.damtp.cam.ac.uk/research/softmatter). conducting my research under the supervision of [Prof. Ronojoy Adhikari](https://www.maths.cam.ac.uk/person/ra413) and [Prof. Michael Cates](https://www.maths.cam.ac.uk/person/mec22) on morphology and phase separation in soft matter physics.

 Before I start my PhD, I had the honor of working with [Prof. Darryl Holm](https://www.ma.imperial.ac.uk/~dholm/) at Imperial College London on various topics in mathematics physics and geometric mechanics.

-During my study, I was privileged to be advised by [Prof. Boris Khesin](http://www.math.toronto.edu/khesin/) at University of Toronto, and
+Before that, during my study, I was privileged to be advised by [Prof. Boris Khesin](http://www.math.toronto.edu/khesin/) at University of Toronto, and
 [Dr. Thibault Bertrand](https://thibaultbertrand.com/) at Imperial College London.